 Pros and cons of online savings accounts

-One of the main benefits I love about online banks is that many also offer free checking services (with debit card access) that allows you to fully switch your banking accounts to a digital platform.
+- Free checking services.
+One of the main benefits I love about online banks is that many also offer free checking services (with debit card access) that allow you to fully switch your banking accounts to a digital platform.
 Since free checking accounts are hard to come by when banking with a traditional brick-and-mortar bank, this is a real advantage digital banks have over the competition.

 The bottom line